jfjlaros/HUMID/docs/install.rst

 Installation
 ============

-You can download a static binary directly from _github, or use any of the alternative installation methods listed below
+You can download a static binary directly from github_, or use any of the alternative installation methods listed below

 From conda_
 -----------